ZhengRen91/RZ/README.md

 ======================
 This program aims to calculate the topological graph based on this paper:

-Jiang B. (2018), A topological representation for taking cities as a coherent whole, Geographical Analysis, 50(3), 298–313.
+Jiang B. (2018), A topological representation for taking cities as a coherent whole, _Geographical Analysis_, 50(3), 298–313.
 Reprinted in D'Acci L. (editor, 2019), Mathematics of Urban Morphology, Springer: Berlin

 <b>The way of operation:</b>